Student Status

 3. Determining Student Income

-Student income must be evaluated and verified for all students, even if the student does not have to meet student eligibility criteria.
+Student income must be evaluated and verified for all students, even if the student doesn't have to meet student eligibility criteria.

 EXAMPLE:

 Mark is a student at Western Washington University, attending half-time.
-He is 53 years old and does not have to meet student eligibility requirements.
+He is 53 years old and doesn't have to meet student eligibility requirements.
 You must determine if he receives any countable or exempt student income.

 • Unearned: